Have you ever looked at other businesses with a healthy roster of long-term clients and wondered — how do I get that?

-To help your business make the most of your current contracts and to nurture new client relationships, we’ve compiled some best practices to keep in mind.
+To help your business make the most of your current contracts and to nurture new client relationships, we’ve compiled some best practices to keep in mind — and some things you should avoid.

 What’s in a strong client relationship?

-Keep in mind that client relations are based on interactions between people.
-To build strong relationships, people need trust, respect and commitment.
+Client relations are based on interactions between real people, and people need trust, respect, and commitment to build strong relationships.
 This also translates to the business world.

-From our own experience, fostering a strong client relationship requires:
+From our own experience, fostering stronger client relationships requires:

 Not enough can be said about proper communication.
 Learning how to communicate with clients efficiently is a must for any would-be entrepreneur or budding agency.
 There’s almost nothing more paramount to strong client relationships.